 - James Mawdesley - Clerical Politics in Lancashire and Cheshire during the Reign of Charles I, 1625-1649.

 - David Coast - The Politics of Information in the Correspondence of William Trumbull and Sir Dudley Carleton, 1616-25.

 - James Lewis - 'Nifon catange or Japon fation' : a study of cultural interaction in the English factory in Japan, 1613-1623

 - Charlotte Brownhill - The personal and professional relationships between Thomas Wentworth, Earl of Strafford, and his closest advisors

 - Teaching interests

 Early modern English and European political, religious and cultural history.
 I have taught degree-level courses in both Dutch and English history, and an MA module on religious tolerance and intolerance.
-I am planning a new Special Subject on views of the East and the West in 19th and 20th centuries.
+My new Special Subject is on views of the East and the West in the 19th and 20th centuries.